bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ## Render Graph

 All render logic is built on top of Bevy's {{rust_type(type="struct", mod="bevy::render", name="RenderGraph", no_mod=true)}}.
 The Render Graph is a way to encode atomic units of render logic.
-For example, you might create graph nodes for a 2d pass, ui pass, cameras, texture copies, swap chains, etc. Connecting a node to another node indicates that there is a dependency of some kind between them.
+For example, you might create graph nodes for a 2D pass, UI pass, cameras, texture copies, swap chains, etc. Connecting a node to another node indicates that there is a dependency of some kind between them.
 By encoding render logic this way, the Bevy renderer is able to analyze dependencies and render the graph in parallel.
 It also has the benefit of encouraging developers to write modular render logic.

 Bevy includes a number of nodes by default: `CameraNode`, `PassNode`, `RenderResourcesNode`, `SharedBuffersNode`, `TextureCopyNode`, `WindowSwapChainNode`, and `WindowTextureNode`.
-It also provides subgraphs for 2d rendering, 3d rendering, and ui rendering.
+It also provides subgraphs for 2d rendering, 3d rendering, and UI rendering.
 But you are welcome to create your own nodes, your own graphs, or extend the included graphs!

 ### [Data Driven Shaders](https://github.com/bevyengine/bevy/blob/master/examples/shader/shader_custom_material.rs)